Kemi Badenoch: Transgender rights

-In December 2023, it was revealed that Badenoch had not met with any major LGBTQ+ rights organisation since becoming Equalities Minister, but had met with the LGB Alliance and Sex Matters, two groups critical of transgender rights.
-This revelation came shortly after her Commons statement on revoking recognition of overseas Gender Recognition Certificates.
+In December 2023, it was reported that Badenoch had not met with any major LGBTQ+ rights organisation since becoming Equalities Minister, but had met with anti-transgender groups LGB Alliance and Sex Matters.

-In February 2024, Badenoch stated in a letter to a parliamentary committee that children likely to grow up gay may be wrongly medicalised as transgender.
+In February 2024, Badenoch stated in a letter to the Commons Women and Equalities Committee that children likely to grow up gay may be wrongly medicalised as transgender.
 She wrote: "Evidence that children likely to grow up to be gay [and be same-sex attracted] might be subjected to conversion practices on the basis of gender identity rather than their sexual orientation….
 A young person and their family may notice that they are gender non-conforming earlier than they are aware of their developing sexual orientation.
-If gender non-conformity is misinterpreted as evidence of being transgender and a child is medically affirmed, the child may not have had a chance to identify, come to terms with or explore a same-sex orientation."
+If gender non-conformity is misinterpreted as evidence of being transgender and a child is medically affirmed, the child may not have had a chance to identify, come to terms with or explore a same-sex orientation".

 Badenoch went on to announce the government's plans to move forward on a conversion therapy ban, while saying that gender-affirming healthcare for young people who question their gender was "a new form of conversion therapy" as, in her view, "we are seeing I would say almost an epidemic of young gay children being told that they are trans and being put on a medical pathway for irreversible decisions and regretting what they have done", further stating that a draft bill would address the concern that clinicians are "fearful of giving honest clinical advice to a child because if they do not automatically affirm and medicalise a child's new gender they will be labelled transphobic".
-She further announced plans to ban social transition in British schools, according to which transgender-identifying children would be permitted to self-identity as the gender identity of their choice without parental consent or knowledge.
+She further announced plans to ban social transition in British schools, according to which transgender children would be permitted to self-identity as the gender identity of their choice without parental consent or knowledge.